reviewboard/rbtools/docs/rbtools/rbt/commands/diff.rst

    Exclude all files that match the given pattern from the diff.
 This can be used multiple times to specify multiple patterns.
-This is currently only available with some SCM backends (Bazaar, CVS, Git, Mercurial, and SVN).
+This is currently only available with some SCM backends (Bazaar, CVS, Git, Mercurial, Perforce, and SVN).

    The ``EXCLUDE_PATTERNS`` option can be set in :file:`.reviewboardrc` and will have the same effect.